-Lou Thomann and Lori Judge never expected to find themselves advocating the health benefits of a Native American medicinal plant through a shop in historic Savannah, GA.
-But looking back, it was serendipitous when Yaupon came into their lives.
+Lou Thomann and Lori Judge never expected to find themselves advocating the health benefits of a Native American medicinal plant in historic Savannah, GA.
+But looking back, when Yaupon came into their lives, it was serendipitous.

 Lou was an ex-rice trader and historic building restorer in Savannah, GA.
 Lori owns a successful real estate business, also in Savannah.

 As a young boy in New England, Lou was passionate about native cultures.
 He remembers reading Native American stories that had been passed down for generations.
 Many years later, when Lou discovered the Yaupon tree and its story, his long dormant passion was reignited and the Yaupon mission was born.
 Lou has become a Yaupon expert.
 Lou passionately believes that Yaupon will become an important medicinal plant once again.

 Lori hails from a small farm community in Illinois.
 Her grandmother, Lori's mentor and angel, was an entrepreneurial pioneer.
 Lori came to Savannah to attend SCAD for a photography degree but instead of attending SCAD, she built a mission-based realty company that is a major patron of the local art community in Savannah.